-2. First year or transfer student-athletes participating in intercollegiate athletics at Sacramento State are required to complete and pass a physical examination given by a Student Health Center physician.
+2. First year or transfer student-athletes participating in intercollegiate athletics at Sacramento State are required to complete and pass a physical examination performed at the Student Health Center or with a Sacramento State team physician.
 This examination will entail a thorough medical history questionnaire including a description of all significant injuries sustained prior to enrolling at Sacramento State.

 3. The student-athlete will complete an interval athletic participation physical with the Sports Medicine staff for each subsequent year of participation in Sacramento State intercollegiate athletics.
 Any injuries, surgeries, or serious illnesses sustained during the previous year will be re-evaluated at this time.
 The student-athlete must be given medical clearance by a certified athletic trainer or team physician prior to participation.

 1. Injury or illnesses unrelated to intercollegiate athletic participation are the financial responsibility of the student-athlete.

 2. Medical expenses incurred by a student- athlete are paid by the primary medical insurance carrier (parent/personal insurance) and then the university insurance.
 The university insurance will only serve as a secondary coverage when an injury has been determined to be the result of participation in a coach supervised athletic practice or intercollegiate athletic competition.

 3. Appointments with physicians, dentists, or health care professionals other than those at the Student Health Center will be set-up through the team physician or certified athletic trainer.
 If the student-athlete’s personal insurance carrier is an HMO (Health Maintenance Organization), he/she will be required to seek treatment from his or her designated primary care provider.
 Except in the case of an emergency, approval for payment of medical expenses must be obtained from the certified athletic trainer before such expenses are acquired.